jgeorge37/OnTrack/Project 3 OnTrack/README.md

 either copy and paste this, or type 'localhost:3000' into the web browser of your choice.

+This web page will display a table of CSE courses starting from the 1000 level up to the 8000 level.
+The table will display the following information:
+- Course Number
+- Class Number
+- Component (Ex.
+LEC, LAB, Online)
+- Time
+- Location
+- Instructor
+- Session

+CSE students could use this program to quickly and accurately display all the classes that are offered to them in a single table.

 ## Styling
 All Ruby files in this project adhere to the rules in the style guide found [here](https://github.com/airbnb/ruby).